James-Zeyu-Li/LocalSimulationKG/README.md

 # LocalSimulationKG, AWS LocalStack Terraform simulation

-- **This setup is a simulate of having an AWS S3 → EC2 (Docker) → S3 pipeline on local machine using LocalStack, Terraform, and Docker.**
+- **This setup is a simulate of having an AWS S3 → EC2 (Docker) → S3 on local machine using LocalStack, Terraform, and Docker.**
-- Docker, Terraform needs to be installed
+- Docker, Terraform, boto3 needs to be installed
+- There are still errors, EC2 is simulation, Knowledge graph generation is not working.
 ## 1. Repository Structure
 ```
 project-root/